Agave americana

 Agave americana, commonly known as the century plant, maguey, or American aloe, is a flowering plant species belonging to the family Asparagaceae.
 It is native to Mexico and the United States, specifically Texas.
-This plant is widely cultivated worldwide for its ornamental value and has become naturalized in various regions, including Southern California, the West Indies, South America, the Mediterranean Basin, Africa, the Canary Islands, India, China, Thailand, and Australia.
+This plant is widely cultivated worldwide for its ornamental value and has become naturalized in various regions, including Southern California, the West Indies, South America, the Mediterranean Basin, Africa, the Canary Islands, India, China, Thailand, New Zealand and Australia.

 Despite being called "American aloe" in common parlance, Agave americana is not closely related to Aloe species.

 Description

 The common name "century plant" stems from its monocarpic nature of flowering only once at the end of its long life.
 After flowering, the plant dies but produces adventitious shoots from the base, allowing its growth to continue.
 Although it is called the century plant, it typically lives only 10 to 30 years.
 It has a spread around 6-10 ft with gray-green leaves measuring 3-5 ft in length, each with a prickly margin and a heavy spike at the tip that can pierce deeply.
 Towards the end of its life, the plant produces a tall, branched stalk adorned with yellow blossoms, which can reach a height of 25–30 ft.